CoderTheDuggy/IamgetoTextTranslater/README.md

 ### Configuration
 - By default, ImgToChars creates a file with the result.
-You can diable it with the argument`--no-file`
+You can disable it with the argument`--no-file`
-- The default ouput-location of the output-file is the location of the script.
+- The default output-location of the output-file is the location of the script.
 If you want you can change the with the argument
-`--custom-output-file` followed by the costum ouput-dir!
+`--custom-output-file` followed by the custom output-dir!

 ### Dependencies
-ImgToChars requeries the following dependencies:
+ImgToChars requires the following dependencies:

 - colorama
 - numpy